gh9869827/fifo-dev-common/README.md

   - `message`: Exception message.
   - `source`: *(Optional)* Identifier of the source (such as thread or worker name).

-The `fifo_dev_common` library also includes another class that inherits from `FifoEvent`, but is intended to be used as a base class for creating standardized result events:
+The `fifo_dev_common` library also includes other classes that inherit from `FifoEvent`, but are intended to be used as a base class for creating standardized events:

 #### `FifoEventResultBase`
-- **Description:** Abstract base class for reporting operation outcomes with error codes and optional messages.
+- **Description:** Base class for reporting operation outcomes with error codes and optional messages.
 - **Use Case:** Subclass this to define application-specific result events.
 - **Fields:**
   - `code`: An `ErrorCode` value (e.g., `OK`, `ERROR`).